Bruce Baird: After politics

 Baird was appointed Chairman of the Tourism and Transport Forum, a peak industry lobby group, in 2008.
 In the same year, he was also appointed as chair of the Refugee Resettlement Advisory Council, which advises the Australian government on resettling refugees in Australia.

-Following the financial collapse of a number of private providers of education to international students, in 2009 Baird agreed to head up a review into international education in Australia.
-Baird delivered the report in a joint press conference in March 2010.
-Included in his recommendations were tighter regulation including stronger entry requirements, improved risk assessment, and where breaches occur, tougher penalties.
+In August 2009, Baird was appointed to review the Education Services for Overseas Students Act 2000.
+His final report, Stronger, simpler, smarter ESOS: supporting international students, recommended stronger registration requirements for education providers, a consistent approach to assessing risk, and financial penalties for a wider range of breaches.

 In 2010 on Australia Day, he was appointed a Member of the Order of Australia for service to the Parliament of Australia, and to the community of New South Wales through a range of business, tourism and welfare organisations.
-In August 2017, Business Events Sydney announced the appointment of Baird as their new Chairman, commencing from 1 September 2017.
+In August 2017, Business Events Sydney announced the appointment of Baird as their new chairman, commencing from 1 September 2017.

+Baird was the inaugural chairman of the National Heavy Vehicle Regulator, serving from 2012 until October 2018.

 Personal life

-Bruce and Judy Baird's children are Steve Baird, Chief Executive Officer International Justice Mission Australia; Julia Baird, columnist with the Sydney Morning Herald and host of the ABC News program The Drum; and Mike Baird, now Chief Executive Officer of HammondCare, and previously the Premier of New South Wales from 2014 to 2017.
+Bruce and Judy Baird's children are Steve Baird, who became chief executive officer of International Justice Mission Australia in 2020; Julia Baird, columnist with the Sydney Morning Herald and former host of the ABC News program The Drum; and Mike Baird, former chief executive officer of HammondCare, and previously the Premier of New South Wales from 2014 to 2017.

 He is a patron of the Asylum Seekers Centre, a not-for-profit that provides personal and practical support to people seeking asylum in Australia.